Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 1. Work the amount of hours you agreed to with your employer
 2. Work at the same time as your team
-3. Work during an period that overlaps with your team if #2 fails
+3. Work during a period that overlaps with your team if #2 fails

 That's it!
 I wouldn't recommend working off-hours as the turn-around time to get issues resolved from your co-workers suddenly turns from a few minutes to 8+ hours (whenever your team is online next).
 If you're developing solo, do the development work when your stakeholders in the project are available.